baigel2/people/content/en/post/evolution1.md

 Off course, I'm talking about the science and not the way that it is used against religion.
 That obviously is not ok.

 # It's "just a theory".
-Understanding scientific language.
+Why it's crucial to understand scientific language before disagreeing with it.

 Whether or not Muslims and atheist scientists agree on evolution or other matters in science I think it is extremely important that we fully understand what we're dissagreing with.